giantswarm/releases/aws/v12.2.0/README.md

 # :zap: Giant Swarm Release v12.2.0 for AWS :zap:

-This release includes a number of fixes, improvements, and picks up various component and app upgrades.
+This release includes a number of stability and security fixes, improvements, and picks up various component and app upgrades.

 **If you are upgrading from 12.1.0 or older platform release, this release uses Cert Manager 0.16.1 and will no longer reconcile existing resources** due to changes in its API.
 Manual intervention is required to update affected resources.
 While the negative impact to your workloads is low-to-none, to minimize disruption, **we recommend discussing this upgrade with your Solution Engineer**.